madisonmussari/mcts_kds/README.md

 # mcts_kds

-mcts_kds is a Python library used to apply Monte Carlo Tree Search algorithm to complete information two player games (eg. tictactoe, chess, othello).
+mcts_kds is a Python library used to apply Monte Carlo Tree Search algorithm to solve complete information two player games (eg. tictactoe, chess, othello).

 To show how mcts works, I coded the game nim and created a mcts player to chose moves that would lead to a win.
 However, the purpose of creating this library was to allow others to apply the algorithm to games they program.